 Police Offer Warm Hand Off to Treatment and Other Recovery Services continued from page 1 navigating the system is not practical in a City the size of Worcester, said Police Chief Steven Sargent.
 "Worcester is instead taking it (the battle against opioids) to the streets."
 The Worcester Program for Addiction Recovery (PAR) is both intensive and wide ranging.
 Approximately thirty police officers are Crisis Intervention Team trained to respond to challenging situations involving people with substance-use related issues.
 The officers are also able to make phone calls to treatment facilities to assist individuals struggling with drug dependency receive treatment.
-After people have overdosed and have been administered the lifesaving drug Narcan can be an opportunity to create interaction and encourage treatment, said Chief Sargent. iv Worcester's Addiction Recovery Officer, Jamie Powers agrees.
+After people have overdosed and have been administered the lifesaving drug Narcan can be an opportunity to create interaction and encourage treatment, said Chief Sargent.^{iv} Worcester's Addiction Recovery Officer, Jamie Powers agrees.
 Officer Powers serves as a point person to identify treatment options for survivors of overdose.
 Following up with every person treated for overdose, he tries to guide survivors in a compassionate and nonjudgmental way into recovery by matching them with available resources.
 He works with a team of volunteer "angels" or "champions" who are in recovery, have a minimum of two years of sobriety, and have taken a 10-hour orientation class that covers topics such as active listening, boundaries, and self care.
 "Our team tries to convey two key messages in our interactions with individuals and families grappling with substance use and its effects: 'Recovery is possible and you are worth it!'"
-RIGHT: Jamie Powers, addiction recovery officer
+RIGHT: Jamie Powers, addiction recovery officer " REFERRALS TO ADCARE HOSPITAL AdCare receives patient referrals from police regularly.
+In an interview about police "angel" programs with Alcoholism & Drug Abuse Weekly, Diedre Quealey, RN, director of admissions at AdCare Hospital, explained how the process works: We get a call from a police officer saying someone is seeking treatment.
+We then get

-AdCare receives patient referrals from police regularly.
-In an interview about police "angel" programs with Alcoholism & Drug Abuse Weekly, Diedre Quealey, RN, director of admissions at AdCare Hospital, explained how the process works: REFERRALS TO ADCARE HOSPITAL We get a call from a police officer saying someone is seeking treatment.
-We then get basic information from the officer - how old the person is, their drug of choice, date of birth and what insurance coverage they have.
-Next, we register the individual with the admissions department, and complete an intake directly with the patient over the phone.
 As prescription opioids and street drugs such as heroin continue to claim lives in communities everywhere, the willingness of police to provide a warm hand off to treatment and services is making a difference. - Knopf, Alison.
-"Police Angels," Alcoholism & Drug Abuse Weekly, 18 July, 2016. - Allen, Evan.
+"Police Angels," Alcoholism & Drug Abuse Weekly, 18 July, 2016. - ii.
+Allen, Evan.
 "New Boston police opioid unit focuses on treatment, not just arrests," Boston Globe, 31 March, 2016. - iii.
 Lee, Brian.
 "Communities note trend of Gloucester's opioid recovery program," Worcester Telegram, 23 September, 2016. - iv.
 Croteau, Scott.
-"From arresting to helping: Worcester Police Dept. puts resources behind getting drug addicts help," Masslive.com, 20 May.
-2016. - v.
+"From arresting to helping: Worcester Police Dept. puts resources behind getting drug addicts help," Masslive.com, 20 May, 2016. - v.
 Knopf, Alison.
 "Police Angels, Alcoholism & Drug Abuse Weekly, 18 July, 2016.